 Buffet offering vary but typically include schnitzel, traditional sausages, sauerkraut, spazle, rotisserie chicken and seasonal salads.
 Non-alcoholic beverages, German beer and wines also offered.

 The Biergarten Restaurant is open for both lunch and dinner service starting at 11:30 AM and costs $46.00 per adult and $25.00 per child ages 3 to 9.
-Dining plans are offered but are temporarily unavailable at this time.

 Space 220 is the newest restaurant at EPCOT and is located just next to Mission: Space in Future World.
 Guests will enjoy a highly themed setting which beings with a trip on a “space elevator” that ascends 220 miles into space for an “out-of-this-world” dining experience.